top of page

 THE NEIGHBOURHOOD CLINIC

-This page is about how your psychologist communicates with clients, because often people have questions about this.
+This page is about what you can expect from your psychologist and how your psychologist communicates with clients. questions about this.
 Please read it to understand how mental health professionals work and how you can expect me to respond to various things.

 Out-of-session Communication

-Communicating outside of sessions, especially via easy-to-reach technology, can blur the boundaries of therapy and stop the effect of you dedicating one hour per week to really working on the hard stuff.
-We prefer all phone contact about appointment making to be via the Clinic’s reception desk.
-Your sessions are an open space for you to discuss anything you wish and you should use them that way.
+Communicating outside of sessions can blur the boundaries of therapy and stop the effect of you dedicating your sessions to really working on the hard stuff.
+We prefer all contact about appointment making to be via the Clinic's reception desk.

 Email Communication

 Occasionally there may be a reason you need to provide some document or information via email.
-This can be done via the Clinic.
-The clinic email address is info@theneighbourhood.clinic.
+This can be done via the Clinic email address info@theneighbourhood.clinic.
 Be aware that all emails are retained in the logs of relevant Internet service providers.
 These logs are in theory available to be read by system administrators.
-You should also know that any emails received from you and any responses to you become a part of your legal record.
+You should also know that any emails received from you and any responses to you become part of your patient record.

 Social Media Communications

-Adding clients as contacts on any social media sites can compromise the confidentiality of the client and so it is not an approved practice under the Australian Psychological Society Code of Conduct.
+Adding clients as contacts on any social media sites can compromise the confidentiality of the client and so it is not an approved practice by the Australian Psychological Society.
 Individual psychologists do not have any administrator control over The Neighbourhood Clinic website or social media.
 The APS Code of Conduct prohibits psychologists from soliciting testimonials from clients and therefore we ask that clients do not comment on our work online.

 Social Contact

 Some psychologists might live locally to their place of practice.
-Due to professional ethics psychologists do not connect personally with clients outside of their professional work roles.
-Were you and your psychologist to encounter each other in the community (e.g school, or event) your psychologist will respect your privacy and not approach you or discuss your personal information in public, but will be polite and respectful, interacting in a manner that is appropriate to the setting.
+Due to professional ethics, psychologists do not connect personally with clients outside of their professional work roles.
+If you and your psychologist were to encounter each other in the community (e.g school or event) your psychologist will respect your privacy and not approach you or discuss your personal information in public, but will be polite and respectful, interacting in a manner that is appropriate to the setting.

 Online Information in Therapy